Jaguar XJ: Series 3 (1979–1992)

-The car was significantly facelifted again in April 1979, known as the "Series III", incorporating a subtle exterior redesign by Pininfarina.
+The car was significantly facelifted again in April 1979, known as the Series III, incorporating a subtle exterior redesign by Pininfarina.
 Changes from the Series II included thicker and more incorporated rubber bumpers with decorative chrome only on the top edge, flush door handles, one-piece front door glass without a separate quarter light, a grille with only vertical vanes, reverse lights moved from the boot plinth to the larger rear light clusters, and a revised roofline with narrower door frames and increased glass area.
+The C-pillar was also subtly modified with a more prominent "Hofmeister kink" at its base.
 The option of a sunroof and cruise control were also offered for the first time.
+Also For the series 3 Jaguar asked Pirelli to develop a new tyre the Cinturato P5 to improve the handling and performance of these luxury cars in 205/70R15 Cinturato P5 for the 6 cylinder cars and 215/70R15 Cinturato P5 for the V12.

 The 5.3 L V12, 4.2 L and 3.4 L straight-six engines carried over from the Series II, with minor changes.
 The larger six-cylinder and V12 models incorporated Bosch fuel injection (made under licence by Lucas) while the smaller six-cylinder remained carburetted.
 The smaller six-cylinder engine was never offered in the US, and the V12 was no longer offered there after 1980.

-The 1979 UK model range included the Jaguar XJ6 3.4 & 4.2, XJ12 5.3, Daimler Sovereign 4.2 & Double-Six 5.3 and Daimler Vanden Plas 4.2 & Double-Six Vanden Plas 5.3.

-In 1981 the cylinder heads of the V12 engine were replaced by the new "Fireball" high-compression design by Swiss racing driver Michael May, and were badged from this time onwards to 1985 as "HE" (High Efficiency) models.
+The 1979 UK model range included the Jaguar XJ6 3.4 and 4.2, XJ12 5.3, Daimler Sovereign 4.2 and Double-Six 5.3, and Daimler Vanden Plas 4.2 and Double-Six Vanden Plas 5.3.
+In 1981, the cylinder heads of the V12 engine were replaced by the new Fireball high-compression design by Swiss racing driver Michael May, and were badged from this time onwards to 1985 as "HE" (High Efficiency) models.

-In late 1981 the Daimler Sovereign and Double Six models received a minor interior upgrade for the 1982 model year with features similar to Vanden Plas models.
-Also for the 1982 model year, a top spec "Jaguar" Vanden Plas model was introduced in the US market.

-In late 1982 the interior of all Series III models underwent a minor update for the 1983 model year.
+In late 1981, the Daimler Sovereign and Double Six models received a minor interior upgrade for the 1982 model year with features similar to Vanden Plas models.
+Also for the 1982 model year, a top spec Jaguar Vanden Plas model was introduced in the US market.
+In late 1982, the interior of all Series III models underwent a minor update for the 1983 model year.
 A trip computer appeared for the first time and was fitted as standard on V12 models.
 A new and much sought-after alloy wheel featuring numerous distinctive circular holes was also introduced, commonly known as the "pepperpot" wheel.
 Pirelli tyres were also fitted as standard equipment.